 Sizes run large, but notably, size only goes up to 4T/5T.

 Offered in three different sizes to help you find the best fit.
-Gives extra absorbency layers in the areas where boys will need protection.
-A similar version is available that will fit girls well.
+Gives extra absorbency layers in the areas where kids need protection.
 Great characters printed on the outside so kids will have fun wearing them.

 Feels a bit like a diaper, so some kids may react more slowly to potty training.

 Uses tear-away side panels so it's easier to remove the training pants after the child has an accident.
 Good design of training pants that fit like underwear.
 Includes fun animal print designs that kids will like.
 Company is committed to using eco-friendly materials.